diegomejialleras99/dsnd-pipelines-project/README.md

 ## Project Instructions

-The project is implemented in a single notebook starter.ipynb and includes the following student deliverables:
+1. The project is implemented in a single notebook starter.ipynb and includes the following student deliverables:

-Load and explore the employee dataset.
+2. Load and explore the dataset.

-Perform exploratory data analysis (EDA).
+3. Perform exploratory data analysis (EDA).

-Preprocess data (e.g., encode categorical variables, normalize).
+4. Preprocess data (e.g., encode categorical variables, normalize).

-Train a classifier to predict the event label.
+5. Train a classifier to predict the event label.

-Evaluate the model using appropriate metrics.
+6. Evaluate the model using appropriate metrics.

-Interpret the model results, including feature importance.
+7. Interpret the model results, including feature importance.

 ## Built With